 17 Delicious Millet Recipes That Make the Best of This Ancient Grain

-2. Harissa Chickpea Stew with Eggplant and Millet
+1. Harissa Chickpea Stew With Eggplant And Millet

-Jodi Moreno’s stew is the ideal meal for chilly weather.
-Plus, eggplant can be a finicky ingredient to cook with, and this dish makes it easy and delicious.
-The millet will soak up that harissa paste, infusing every bite with North African chili and notes of cumin, coriander and garlic.
+Jodi Moreno’s stew is a dinnertime win.
+Eggplant can be a finicky vegetable to cook with, but this dish makes it easy and delicious.
+The millet will soak up the harissa paste, infusing every bite with North African chili and notes of cumin, coriander and garlic.

-Just in time for Thanksgiving—or any event that requires a unique take on a squash dish—is this gorgeous stuffed delicata squash.
-It’s definitely a recipe jam-packed with nutritious earthy flavors, plus it’s vegan.
+Bookmark this one for Thanksgiving, or any event that calls for a unique take on a squash dish.
+It’s a vegan recipe that's jam-packed with nutritious earthy flavors like tamari and black lentil.

-We love how Bojon Gourmet calls butternut squash a “vessel” for this millet, mushroom and kale pesto mash.
-Who would turn down a bowl of those ingredients cooked up with savory onion, thyme, goat cheese and Gruyère?
-And if you get to eat the bowl as you go?
-C’mon!
+We love that Bojon Gourmet calls butternut squash a “vessel” for this millet, mushroom and kale pesto mash.
+Who would turn down a bowl of those ingredients cooked up with onion, thyme, goat cheese and Gruyère?
+And if you get to eat the bowl as you go? *Chef's kiss.*

 5. Millet Veggie Burgers